 We are eager to provide analytical and test services which are custom-designed to solve your materials problems efficaciously.
-The vast majority of our analytical work uses custom and in-house proprietary analytical methods.
-We can do this because we have an unusually well-trained and educated professional staff:
+Much of our analytical work uses custom and in-house proprietary analytical methods.
+We can do this because we have an unusually intelligent, independent-minded, dedicated, and well-educated professional staff:

 - Ph.
-D. in Materials Science and Engineering and Adjunct Professor in the Dept. of Chemistry and Physical Sciences at Stevenson University with 19 years experience in corrosion, metallography, and other materials related areas
+D. in Materials Science and Engineering and ex-Adjunct Professor in the Dept. of Chemistry and Physical Sciences at Stevenson University with 25 years experience in corrosion, electrochemistry, metallography, and other materials related areas

 - Ph.
-D. in Chemistry with 5 years experience and extensive work in nanoparticle science
+D. in Chemistry with 11 years experience and extensive work in nanoparticle, polymer, FTIR, thermal analysis, surface analysis, and general chemical analysis.

 Following suitable discussions with our customers, we constantly try to offer the appropriate analytical plan and reporting: